sparkfabrik/company-playbook/content/local-environment.md

 ## Overview

-Our local development environment is build on docker
+Our local development environment is build on docker, to achieve:

+* High decoupling from host OS
+* Different services versions and configuration for each application/project
+* The ability to commit the infrastructure together with the application in the same repository
+* _One click_ local setup of projects for everyone in the team

+A simplified depiction of

 ## OSX

 #### Automatic installation with the sparkdock privisioner (recommended way)